jameskomo/personal-blog/README.md

-### Blog
+# Personal Blog
 ##Author
-By uwitonze Queen
+By James Komo Queen

 ##Description
 This is a personal blogging website where you can create and share your opinions and other users can read and comment on them.There is also provision for a subscription service in order to receive updates whenever a new blog is posted.

 #User Strories
-As a user I would like:
+As a user you will be able to:

 to view the blog posts submitted to comment on blog posts to be alerted when a new post is made by joining a subscription.

-As a writer I would like:
+As a blogger, you will be able to:

 to sign in to the blog.
 to create blog posts from the application. to delete comments that I find insulting or degrading. to update or delete blogs posts I have created.

-Specifications
+## Specifications
 Register to be a user
 See an entire post
 Comment on a post